-The BMW iX xDrive50 5th generation eDrive and sustainability.
+The BMW iX xDrive50 5th Generation eDrive and Sustainability

-+++ 5th generation eDrive technology with two motors producing combined 500hp +++ 300-mile range based on preliminary manufacturer estimates +++ Sustainability in design and manufacturing +++ US market launch expected early 2022 +++ US pre-orders to begin in June 2021
+- 5th Gen. BMW eDrive technology with two motors producing combined 500 hp

+- 300-mile range based on preliminary manufacturer estimates

+- Sustainability in design and manufacturing

+- US market launch expected early 2022

+- US pre-orders to begin in June 2021

-Richmond Hill, ON.
-Today, BMW announces the second installment of the all-electric iX preview series, discussing the latest eDrive technology and the comprehensive sustainability measures taken to ensure that the iX is the most advanced and most sustainable vehicle yet to be brought out by the BMW Group.
+Woodcliff Lake, NJ - March 16, 2021...Today, BMW announces the second installment of the all-electric iX preview series, discussing the latest eDrive technology and the comprehensive sustainability measures taken to ensure that the iX is the most advanced and most sustainable vehicle yet to be brought out by the BMW Group.